arnab132/Prims-Algorithm-Graph/README.md

 How does Prim’s Algorithm Work?

-The idea behind Prim’s algorithm is simple, a spanning tree means all vertices must be connected.
+The idea behind Prim’s algorithm is simple, a Spanning tree means all vertices must be connected.
 So the two disjoint subsets (discussed above) of vertices must be connected to make a Spanning Tree.
 And they must be connected with the minimum weight edge to make it a Minimum Spanning Tree.

 Algorithm